Subtle Cues: Detecting Symptoms Beneath The Surface In Mental Health

 Avoidance isn’t always the solution: Dodging potential triggers entirely can limit life experiences and potentially further reinforce fear responses.

-Professional help can ease trigger identification and management processes: Therapists have tools and techniques like cognitive processing therapy (CPT) and eye movement desensitisation reprocessing (EMDR) that could be beneficial.
+Professional help can ease trigger identification and management processes: Therapists have and techniques like cognitive processing therapy (CPT) and eye movement desensitisation reprocessing (EMDR) that could be beneficial.

 Acknowledging these elements enables you to better manage your responses and maintain control over your emotional well-being.